-Once your strengthens and weakness have been identified and the cause of your Plantar Fasciitis identified, a specific program can be tailored to your needs.
+Developing strength in the supportive muscles around the ankle and foot is imperative for long term results.
+Identity of your weakness have been identified and the cause of your Plantar Fasciitis identified, a specific program can be tailored to your needs.
 This will reduce the likelihood of further damage and hopefully prevent the condition from re-occurring.

 So, as you can see there are multiple areas to consider when treating Plantar Fasciitis – BUT the main thing to remember is that it is a very treatable condition.
 With early intervention and management, you should see minimal time off your feet and more time on them running the trails you love to run.